 Over a period of not more than every five years, HRSD under the direction of the Finance Committee of the Commission will seek proposals from qualified firms of certified public accountants, including its current auditors if their performance has been satisfactory, to perform an annual audit of HRSD's financial statements.
+If such an evaluation does not result in a change in auditors, HRSD may require that auditor senior engagement staff, such as engagement partners and senior managers, be rotated to provide a fresh perspective.

-- 3.6 RISK MANAGEMENT.
-HRSD will make diligent efforts to protect and preserve HRSD assets through a risk management program that generally transfers risk (purchase insurance) for high severity-low frequency exposures and retains risk (self-insurance) for low severity-high frequency exposures. - 3.7 INTERNAL AUDIT.
-HRSD or its designee will conduct internal audits using a riskbased approach.
-Such audit efforts will be approved and directed by the Finance Committee of the Commission.
+RISK MANAGEMENT.
+HRSD will make diligent efforts to protect and preserve HRSD assets through a risk management program that generally transfers risk (purchase insurance) for high severity-low frequency exposures and retains risk (self-insurance) for low severity-high frequency exposures.